MiniPlaceholders/Chunky-Expansion/README.md

-# Example-Expansion
+# Chunky-Expansion
-Example Expansion for MiniPlaceholders
+Chunky Expansion for MiniPlaceholders